-Healthy snacks for play time - no crisps, biscuits, chocolate, nuts, baked goods.
+Healthy snacks for play time - no crisps, biscuits, chocolate, nuts, baked goods- if the label says it may contain nuts children will not be allowed to eat it in school.

 Every child can choose fresh fruit everyday.
 They can access water from the fountains and our snack area.